-In addition to veterinary treatment, a reduction in workload may be necessary, especially if the work includes jumping, traveling over hard terrain, or other activity that over-stresses the joints.
+In addition to veterinary treatment, a reduction in workload may be necessary, especially if the work includes jumping, traveling over hard terrain, or other activity that potentially over-stresses the joints.
 This may mean the end of a horse's competitive career, although light exercise is important to maintain joint flexibility.
 At times when the horse may be lame, it should not be ridden.
-Keep the horse on a soft footing, with extra, but not excessive bedding that may be hard to walk through.
+Keep the horse on soft footing, with extra, but not excessive bedding that may be hard to walk through.
 Proper trims and shoeing by a knowledgeable farrier may also be helpful.

 Arthritis, to some degree, is almost unavoidable in older horses.
 Horses with conformation faults may put extra stress on joints, yet another reason why breeders strive for foals with good conformation.
 Proper hoof trims and shoeing, good conformation, providing good footing, while also providing good basic maintenance, can also help to delay the onset of arthritis.